An explanation of Mondrian's oeuvre by Michael Sciam

 At this regard it is worth remembering what Mondrian wrote:“the compact curved line, which does not express any plastic relationship, has been replaced by straight lines in their mutual perpendicular position which expresses the purest form of relationship“.

 The sign of equivalence between opposites is born inside a square and thus suggests an inner space.
-This square symbolizes the space of consciousness in which the changing external space is captured for an instant in synthesis.
+This square symbolizes the space of consciousness in which the endless imbalances of real life are recomposed for a moment into a balanced ideal synthesis.
 Examination of Pier and Ocean 5 reveals in fact that other areas of the composition suggest potential squares, which do not, however, attain the balance of the one in the center:

 Pier and Ocean 5, 1915 with Diagram

-Unlike the central square, they appear unable to hold the dynamic external space and transform it into a more constant and permanent internal equilibrium.
+Unlike the central square, the not fully achieved square forms appear unable to hold the dynamic external space and transform it into a more constant and permanent internal equilibrium.
 The incomplete attempts to internalize external reality evoke the moments in life when something escapes us and we cannot make the rationale of becoming our own.
 The central square instead expresses one of those rare moments in which we understand (internalize) the fact that everything is connected and that each thing depends on its opposite.

 On examining Pier and Ocean 5 in the original, we can see erasures and constant adjustment of the different parts.
 This creates no disturbance and indeed contributes to the dynamic effect of the whole: